Areas and suburbs in Toronto

 Thanks to its wide selection of schools, Bedford Park has become a destination of choice for families with small children.
 They also appreciate other amenities such as good transit, a local library and plenty of playgrounds.

-With its proximity to University of Toronto campuses, the Annex is a favourite of white-collar and creative professionals, who appreciate its casual, artsy atmosphere.
+With its proximity to University of Toronto campuses, the Annex is a favourite of white-collar and creative professionals who appreciate its casual, artsy atmosphere.
 Its bars, bakeries, cafés and pubs make it a particular favourite of students.

 This is one of the city’s most exclusive and attractive neighbourhoods, one adorned with dignified mansions, tree-lined streets and prestigious private schools.

 Yorkville is a glamorous yet charming neighbourhood, popular with visiting celebrities and locals alike.
 It is famous for its “Rodeo Drive” style shopping, four-star hotels and gourmet eateries, all within walking distance of stunning Victorian-era homes on quiet streets.
 Available residential properties in Yorkville are hard to come by and extremely expensive.
-It also boasts the Mink Mile, the 20th most expensive street in the world according to a 2015 study.

 King West Village